 sudo apt-get update && sudo apt-get dist-upgrade -y sudo apt-get install --no-install-recommends ubuntu-mate-core ubuntu-mate-desktop -y sudo apt-get install mate-core mate-desktop-environment mate-notification-daemon xrdp -y adduser kiki\nusermod -aG admin kiki usermod -aG sudo kiki su - kiki echo mate-session> ~/.xsession sudo cp /home/burp/.xsession /etc/skel sudo service xrdp restart

 3. During the setup, it’ll ask you to set up a new password for your new user kiki

 4. Change the username by modifying instances of Kiki in the file above

-5. After everything is installed open your RDP client and use the IP of your droplet with user as kiki and the password your chose during setup
+5. After everything is installed open your RDP client and use the IP of your droplet with the user as kiki and the password you chose during setup

 This script was shamelessly taken from Jerry the Hacker.
 Thanks, Jerry for blogging about this